 - List of medications that you currently take and any medical problems you have

-- **Note that patients under the age of 18 must be accompanied by a parent or guardian**
+Note that patients under the age of 18 must be accompanied by a parent

-Also, you can help your doctor diagnose and treat your condition by being prepared to answer the following questions:
+You can also help your doctor by being prepared to answer the following

 - What are your main symptoms?